narfdotpl/playlists/for_humans.md

 1. Biting Elbows - Bad Motherfucker
 1. The Qemists, Mike Patton - Lost Weekend
 1. The Prodigy - Invaders Must Die
-1. The Offspring - Staring At The Sun
+1. The Offspring - Staring At the Sun
 1. The Qemists - Stompbox
 1. Slipknot - Before I Forget
 1. The Prodigy - Voodoo People (Remastered)